PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 #### Object-Oriented Design
 - Agent and event class is designed for facilitating future extensions to its variants.
 - Use an adjacency matrix(array) to represent agent social network.
-- A global clock whose time interval is an hour.
+- A global clock whose time interval is a day.
 - Wellness status is designed as enumeration type which is open for future extensions

 ```
 class Agent {
     Event nextEvent;
-    timestamp;
+    timestamp;  // TBDd
     enum wellness;
 }